-For market making, net interest income increased \$12.3 million from the prior year to \$19.8 million.
-As a result of the way we have integrated our market making and securities lending systems, our trading income and our net interest income are interchangeable and depend on the mix of market making positions in our portfolio.
+In the market making segment, as a result of the way we have integrated our market making and securities lending systems, our trading income and our net interest income are interchangeable and depend on the mix of market making positions in our portfolio.
 When implied interest rates in the equity and equity options and futures markets exceed the actual interest rates available to us, our market making systems tend to buy stock and sell it forward, which produces higher trading gains and lower net interest income.
 When these rates are inverted, our market making systems tend to sell stock and buy it forward, which produces lower trading gains and higher net interest income.

-Net interest income increased \$10.6 million as loan balances with IBG LLC were reduced and the rates paid on those loans were lower than in the prior year.
-In addition, net interest income from operating cash accounts increased \$6.2 million.
-These increases were offset by a \$6.1 million decrease in net interest earned from securities borrowed and loaned.
-Average securities borrowed decreased by 31%, to \$3.34 billion and average securities loaned increased by 13%, to \$1.63 billion, for the year ended December 31, 2011.
-Net interest earned from securities borrowed and loaned is also affected by the level of demand for securities positions held by our market making companies.
+Average securities borrowed increased by 19%, to \$3.47 billion and average securities loaned increased by 24%, to \$2.19 billion, for the year ended December 31, 2013.
+Net interest earned from securities borrowed and loaned is also affected by the level of demand for securities positions held by our market making companies and by our customers.
+During the year ended December 31, 2013, net fees earned by our brokerage and market making segments from securities borrowed and loaned transactions increased \$26.4 million as compared to the year ended December 31, 2012.